 How do I get a copy of my Ed plan?

-You can access your Ed plan by logging into MyWeb.
+You can access your Ed plan by logging into your Self Service account.
 Click on “Students”, then “Educational Planning” under the “Academic Profile” tab.
-Refer to the Student Guide on Ed Plan for step by step instructions.
+Refer to the Student Guide on Ed Plan for step-by-step instructions.

 What is the difference between a “recommended” and a “prerequisite” course?